aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. Therefore, given non-nothing without sufficient reason for constraints, all possible consistent universes exist.

-1. Additionally we might empirically take the sheer complexity of the present experience to be strongly suggestive of ontological infinities underlying, even if we humans have difficulty formalizing it effectively within mathematics.
+1. Additionally we might empirically and experientially take the sheer complexity of the present experience to be strongly suggestive of ontological infinities underlying, even if we humans have difficulty formalizing it effectively within mathematics.

 ### Refutation of Solipsism